jaames/flipnote.js/docs/recipes.md

 ### Save WAV (web)

-In browser enviornments, it's recommended to use a library like {@link https://github.com/eligrey/FileSaver.js/ | FileSaver.js} to trigger an instant download of the WAV:
+In browser enviornments, it's recommended to use the `saveAs` function from the {@link https://github.com/eligrey/FileSaver.js/ | FileSaver.js} library to trigger an instant download of the WAV:

 ```js
 saveAs(wav.getBlob(), this.meta.current.filename + '.wav');